What does this guide to Traveling South America contain?

 Out of the 14 countries, I visited Bolivia, Chile, and Peru during my nine-month solo travel in South America.
 In that entire time, I have only one bad incident when delinquents snatched my mobile while I was traveling in a bus in Santiago.

 Except for Santiago, a city full of robbers and petty thieves, and Valparaiso, I felt safe in all the destinations in all three countries.
 No one ever harassed me or tried to loot me.
+(Do consider this pickup from the Santiago airport to your hotel if you are traveling to the city for the first time.)

 Now amongst the rest of the South American travel destinations, Brazil and Venezuela are unstable and unsafe, mostly because these two have been in a political turmoil.